ghzuo/cvnet/README.md

 ## Reference

-- Guanghong Zuo (2021) CVTree: A Parallel Alignment-free Phylogeny and Taxonomy Tool based on Composition Vectors of Genomes, BioRxiv doi:10.1101/2021.02.04.429726
+- Yi-Fei Lu, Guang-Hong Zuo and Xiao-Yang Zhi CVNET: Rapid and accurate inference of large numbers of orthologous genes in genomes, 2025